 “Well, I’m friends with one.
 Look, sit down.
 I’ll explain as much as I can—but the Frost Faeries probably didn’t cause the avalanche.
 They don’t kill, although they do pull horrible pranks.”

 Ryoka and Laken sat down as, below them, they heard confused shouting.
-Ivolethe’s laugher was drowned out as she buzzed by the inn outside, but Ryoka could just imagine her hurling snow and ice into the building.
+Ivolethe’s laughter was drowned out as she buzzed by the inn outside, but Ryoka could just imagine her hurling snow and ice into the building.

 “Okay, let me begin from the start.
 The first thing you need to know is that I got here a few months ago.
 I’d say around…September?
 A while back.
 But Erin arrived before me.
 We don’t know how we got here, but I know there are other people in this world.
 I also know that not a lot of people know we exist.
 That woman I told you about—Lady Magnolia Reinhart.
 She employs Reynold and a bunch of other servants, and she’s one of the most powerful people on the continent…”